 Then there are singulars and plurals.
 Do you know the plural of the words on the next page?

 Are British accents or American accents preferable for ESL learners?

-If you are learning English as a second language (ESL) the question of English accents, and whether you should try to take on a British accent or an American accent, becomes an issue.
-But is it that easy?
-More often than not the accents English language learners are exposed to is spoken with an American accent from the United States or with a British accent from England, but English isn't split into two accents.
-British accents vary from city to city, and American accents vary from state to state, so there really is no superior or preferential 'English' accent.
-And don't forget there are other accents, Canadian accents, Australian accents, Scottish accents, Irish accents, South African accents, and New Zealand accents, all of them have unique sounds and regional accents, and so they need to be considered when learning English.
+If you are learning English as a second language (ESL) the question of English accents, and whether you should take on a British accent or an American accent, becomes important.
+Most often the English language is either spoken with an American accent from the United States or with a British accent from England, but English varies immensely.
+British accents vary from city to city, and American accents vary from state to state, so really there is no superior or preferential English accent.
+There are also Canadian accents, Australian accents, Scottish accents, Irish accents, South African accents, and New Zealand accents which all have unique sounds and need to be considered when learning English.